catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

 We have now created our aodh listener and set it to listen on our stack.
 To make sure our alarm is working as intended, we need to force an event that would trigger the threshold rule of our alarm.
-Since we have set up autohealing in this example, we are going to kill one of our instances and then monitor to see how our autohealing handles it.
+Since we have set up autohealing in this example, we are going to kill one of our instances.
+This will cause the alarm to trigger and then the autohealing should start.

 .. code-block:: bash

-  # chose one of the instances created with the previous commands
+  # choose one of the instances created with the previous commands
   $ openstack server list +--------------------------------------+-------------------------------------------------------+-------------------+------------------------------------------+------------------------------+---------+
   | ID                                   | Name                                                  | Status            | Networks                                 | Image                        | Flavor  |